Approximation of Functionals by Neural Network without Curse of Dimensionality: Reducing the Number of Parameters in

-Recall that when the Fourier basis is used, a smoother function has a faster decaying Fourier coefficients.
-Here we consider a generalization of this property for any basis $\{\Phi_{i}\}$, so that the parameters $N_{\vk}$ can be replaced by a fixed number $N$ based on the domain of the functional.
+Recall that when the Fourier basis is used, a smoother function has faster decaying Fourier coefficients.
+Here we consider a generalization of this property for any basis $\{\Phi_{i}\}$, so that the number of parameters for $i\in \sS_{\vk_j}$ can be replaced by a fixed number $N$ based on the domain of the functional.

 We restrict the domain of the functional to

 where $\delta$ is a small constant and $N\in\sN_+$.
 Based on $L_\text{cut}(\Omega)$, we modify the Fourier coefficients in Definition \ref{fourier coefficient} as: